 7. Meal planning and not shopping off-list

 I started planning our weekly meals.
-Nothing comprehensive, but along the lines of Monday will be a pasta dish, Tuesday will be a mince dish etc. I buy only what is on the list, and I allow myself five items not on the list (things I forgot to list or if I was diligent with making my list then I reward myself with a treat item).
+Nothing comprehensive, but along the lines of Monday will be a pasta dish, Tuesday will be a mince dish etc. I buy only what is on the list, and I allow myself five items, not on the list (things I forgot to list or if I was diligent with making my list then I reward myself with a treat item).
 If it isn’t on the list, it doesn’t go in the trolley.

 8. Eat cheaper food

 I guess this sounds obvious, but I started doing more meals like burgers and stews, using cheaper cuts of meat.
 Make sure your fruit and veg is in season, and not imported.
 Convenience and pre-prepared food also add a lot to your bill.
-There are a few layers of convenience; for instance, if you buy a butternut it might cost you R10.
+There are a few layers of convenience; for instance, if you buy butternut it might cost you R10.
 If you buy pre-cut butternut you will get less and it might cost you R20.
 Then the final tier is to buy pre-cooked butternut which might be even less in quantity and will cost you double again.
 Think carefully about what you can manage in terms of food preparation.
-Resolve to spend the extra 5 minutes to prepare your own veg.
+Resolve to spend the extra 5 minutes to prepare your own vegetables.

 9. Shopping around

 I used online shops to compare prices.
 No one in the world has time to go to various shops to compare prices.
 But by looking at the online prices I could compare and make a specific list for each shop.
-Fruit and veg for instance, can vary greatly in price and quality.
+Fruit and veg, for instance, can vary greatly in price and quality.
 If I shopped at the green grocer, I chose carefully from their specials, often finding better value.